Justin900429/save_your_ass/README.md

 5. Crossed left leg
 6. Crossed right leg

 Our data is put in the `data` folder, and the filename represents the data class.
-The ith column name shows the pressure of the ith sensor.
+The `i`th column name shows the pressure of the `i`th sensor.
 ```csv
 one,two,three,four,five,six,seven,eight
 44,8,50,99,97,45,30,38